GLP-1

 Muscle Loss on Mounjaro: Why It Matters and How to Prevent It

-Mounjaro produces 15–21% body weight loss — the highest of any available medication.
-But greater weight loss means greater muscle loss risk.
-Here's why tirzepatide muscle loss happens and exactly how to prevent it.
+Mounjaro produces 15–21% body weight loss in trials — but greater weight loss means greater muscle loss risk.
+Here's why it matters and exactly how to prevent it with tirzepatide.

 Read article